AndrewZAP1977/3x-ui-installer/README.md

 ## Project scope and operational boundaries

-This project was created primarily for my own use and is published as-is.
+This project was created primarily for my own use, around my specific needs and setup, and is published as-is.

 It is focused on one narrow 3x-ui installer workflow, not on becoming a universal proxy management stack, a full panel replacement, or a general support product.